• Skip to primary navigation

 Let the fire calm down, and the smoke will settle into a clearer "blue" trail.
 Not puffy billows of cloudy smoke.

-That beautiful sight is called "Blue Smoke", and that is when we put our meat into our smokers for the best results and flavor.
+That beautiful sight is called "Blue Smoke".
+And that is when we put our meat into our smokers for the best results and flavor.

 My Other Holiday Ham Dinner Recipe